 HBO's "Confederate" controversy isn't over yet.

-With the premium network's CEO, Richard Plepler, appearing at Vanity Fair's annual New Establishment Summit in Los Angeles on Tuesday, he faced questions about the upcoming series from "Game of Thrones" showrunners D.B.
+With the premium network's CEO, Richard Plepler, appearing at Vanity Fair's annual New Establishment Summit in Los Angeles on Tuesday, he faced questions about "Game of Thrones" showrunners D.B.
 Weiss and David Benioff.
 The concept of the show has raised eyebrows since it was announced in mid-July, as it takes place in an alternate version of the United States in which slavery is still legal.
 Still, Plepler stands behind the idea -- it's just how it was announced that he regrets.

 "We screwed up in an important way," he told summit attendees.